 Raw food is uncooked.
 Raw denim is unwashed.

-Raw jeans are not unique, all denim starts raw.
+All denim starts raw.
 Denim arrives at every jean maker’s factory in the raw form.
-Once a jean is washed, it is no longer considered raw.
+Once a jean is made – and washed – it’s no longer raw.

-What makes a raw jean desirable?
+What makes denim raw

-Should you buy raw jeans
+Should you buy raw denim jeans